 Most popular search tools:

-The Library has introduced OneSearch as a trial single search option.
+The Library has introduced OneSearch as a single search option.
 Resources currently included in a OneSearch search are: the Library's catalogue (includes books, musical scores, audio recordings, etc.), all EBSCOhost products, all of the full text journals licensed from Elsevier/ScienceDirect, JSTOR, Sage, Wiley, Springer, ACS, IOP, BioOne, and ProjectMuse, many of the specialty historical full text databases (Alexander Street Press), and millions of index-only article and book records from various sources.
 Some Proquest databases (CBCA, ASFA, PAIS, Philosopher's Index) and Biosis are included but as optional add-ins, using checkboxes on the far right of the search results screen.
-More reseources will continue to be added through the year.
+More reseources will continue to be added.

 If you don't find what you are looking for in OneSearch, or there are just too many result titles, then try searching for the item in a specific database or just the Library catalogue, outside of OneSearch.
 (From the Library's homepage, click on either Catalogue or Article Databses towards the top of the page.)